 I attribute changes in Lauvdalsvatnet sediment characteristics during the mid to late Holocene to changes in precipitation and weathering patterns c.
 5.5 and 2.8 ka, and decreasing temperatures beginning c.
 3.7 ka associated with regional termination of the Holocene Thermal Maximum.
 Ostadvatnet was less sensitive to mid-Holocene climate changes, likely due its lower catchment-to-lake-area ratio and the lower slope of its catchment.
 Both lakes record changes in sediment properties after c.
 2.5 ka, which are likely related to the onset of local agriculture and early human population expansion.
 These results have implications for understanding when and how climate in the Lofoten region responded to past global changes, including during the Holocene thermal maximum and neoglacial transition.
 They also suggest that onset of agriculture in the central corridor of Vestvågøy c.
 2.5 ka preceded settlement in at least one peripheral valley, improving understanding of early human-landscape interactions.

 Pugsley, Genevieve, "Lacustrine Records of Holocene Climate History and Human-Driven Landscape Evolution in the Lofoten Islands, Norway" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1231.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.